-2. A minimum grade of B- in ELED 300, and recommendation to continue from the instructor.
+2. A minimum grade of B- in ELED 202, and recommendation to continue from the instructor.

-3. A minimum grade of B- in all other professional courses and a recommendation to continue from each instructor.
+3. A minimum grade of B- in all other professional coursework, including an “acceptable” rating on the primary course artifact.
 Courses in the department may be repeated once with a recommendation to retake from the previous instructor.

 4. A minimum grade of C in all prerequisite courses offered in the Faculty of Arts and Sciences.

-Records of students who do not maintain good standing or who receive a Recommendation to Continue with Concerns are reviewed by the departmental retention committee.
-Students may be dismissed from the program.
-Appeal of a decision to dismiss a student is made to the dean of the Feinstein School of Education and Human Development.
+Students must maintain acceptable standing in academic work, fieldwork, and demonstrate consistent professionalism or risk suspension from either Elementary Education program, the Concentration in Middle Level Mathematics or Concentration in Middle Level General Science.

 Other Requirements

-In addition to completing courses in elementary education, students must also complete the following requirements.
+In addition to completing courses in elementary education, teacher candidates must complete the following requirements.
 See FSEHD website for additional information.

+Apply for a Background Check (BCI) each year.
+This information will be provided to each student, beginning in the FNED 101 course.

+Complete 25 hours of community service before student teaching.

+Preparing to Student Teach

+Pass all appropriate teacher certification exams.

+Maintain the required GPA in program courses and the concentration.

-A Preparing to Teach Portfolio.
+Submit a complete Preparing to Teach Portfolio to the Elementary Education Office.

-Community service requirement

-• Elementary physical education requirement

-Course Requirements
+Submit all Community service information.
+The semester before student teaching, teacher candidates will receive a link from the Office of Partnerships and Placements, providing directions to submit information regarding the Community Service experiences.

+Course Requirements common to Elementary Education BA with a Teaching Concentration in Middle Level General Science and Elementary Education BA with a Teaching Concentration in Middle Level Mathematics

 Professional Courses